KWong41/ICS414Project/index.md

 ## Overview

 This calendar website is a website utilizing semantic ui, react.js, meteor, and mongoDB to create a website that can be used by any user.
-Community members of UH Manoa will be able to schedule an event on this website by producing or outputting a .ics file
+Community members of UH Manoa will be able to schedule an event on this website by producing or exporting a .ics file

 For more information on the techstack used:
 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.